2025 Manchester synagogue attack

-The Manchester synagogue attack was a terrorist attack that occurred on 2 October 2025, during the Jewish holiday of Yom Kippur, when a man drove a car into pedestrians before stabbing worshippers at the Heaton Park Hebrew Congregation, a synagogue in Higher Crumpsall, a northern suburb of the city of Manchester in North West England.
+On 2 October 2025, during the Jewish holiday of Yom Kippur, a man drove a black Kia Picanto into pedestrians before stabbing worshippers at the Heaton Park Hebrew Congregation, a synagogue in Higher Crumpsall, a northern suburb of the city of Manchester in North West England.

-Three people were killed in the incident, including the attacker and a worshipper who were both shot dead by police.
+Two people were killed in the incident, Adrian Daulby, aged 53 and Melvin Cravitz, aged 66.
+One worshipper was shot dead by police.
 Three other people were injured and treated in hospital; one was hit by the car, one had a stab wound and the third was wounded by police gunfire.
-The incident was declared a terrorist attack later that day.

 The attacker, Jihad al-Shamie, was a 35-year-old British citizen born in Syria who lived nearby in Prestwich.
+He was also shot dead by the police.

 Background

 Yom Kippur is the holiest day of the Jewish calendar, a day centred around atonement and repentance, with full fasting and asceticism accompanied by extended prayer services and the confession of sins.

 British Jews have raised concerns about increased vandalism at synagogues and antisemitic comments online and in person, latterly due to the Gaza war, ongoing since 2023.
 These have also been positioned as part of an ongoing wave of antisemitism in Britain that was rising even before the war began.
 Jewish security groups, including Community Security Trust, issued warnings earlier in the summer for Jewish people to "be vigilant and follow the strict security measures that are in place at communal buildings, events and areas" such as locking all doors when not in use, conducting security sweeps, and avoiding congregating outside communal buildings.